wojtask/clrs4e-solutions/README.md

 To maximize my confidence, I implement and test each pseudocode or algorithm description that I provide in the solutions, as well as those that are provided in the textbook.
 I chose Python as a programming language, because of its popularity and its syntax similar to that used in pseudocodes.
-The counterpart project with implementations is available on [here](https://github.com/wojtask/clrs4e-implementations).
+The counterpart project with implementations is available [here](https://github.com/wojtask/clrs4e-implementations).

 [The list of provided algorithms.](ALGORITHMS.md)